AlKhourdajie/SSPs_decomposition/README.md

 The remainder of all results and plots can be found in folder *04_appendix_c_supplementary_figures*

-All results should be reproducible by following the sequence of the files in this repo.
+All results should be reproducible by following the sequence of the scripts in this repo.

 For any question or feedback on the Python implementation of the analysis, please do get in touch.

+## Data
+All input data files and results are available in folder *05_data*.

 ## Citation
 If you find our work useful, please cite our paper.
 Please do so also in case you make use of the code or variation of it.